 As long as the package is 4.4 pounds or lighter, and is a 24″x36″ box or smaller, it can be shipped to New York from Shanghai for less than it costs to ship the same package to New York from Savannah, Georgia.
 This is because these packages are subsidized by the USPS.

-If you were to receive one of these packages from China, it would likely cost you over TEN TIMES more money to ship it back than the shipper in China spent to get it to you.
+If you were to receive one of these packages from China, it would likely cost you over TEN TIMES more money to ship it back to China than the shipper in China spent to get it to you.

 So if you receive a return from a customer, you are more than welcome to ship it back to your supplier in China, and they will probably give you a refund on your purchase.

-I think that the entire dropshipping industry could be a presidential tweet away from being crippled, and regardless of your political beliefs, you have to be prepared for the chance that a change in ePacket pricing could end your business, and really all dropshipping of products directly from China.
+I think that the entire dropshipping industry could be a presidential tweet away from being destroyed, and regardless of your political beliefs, you have to be prepared for the chance that a change in ePacket pricing could end your business, and really all dropshipping of products directly from China.

 But that is ok with the manufacturers in China because of…